ashutoshram/TestServer/Test_Scripts_Linux/README.txt

     sudo python3 ResolutionFPS_cv2.py -d True

     This will genereate folder resolutionfps and save the corresponding log files to it.
     The script tests to see if the device is able to stream video at each framerate and each resolution.
-To add/change the values you want to test, edit the fps_params dictionary (line 182).
     A report will be generated at the end of each log file, where 0 denotes a test PASS (framerate stable at that resolution) and a -1 denotes FAIL.
-    By default, the threshold to pass the test is for the average framerate to be within 2 fps of the actual setting.
-To change that threshold, edit the variables diff5 and diff10 (line 165).
+    By default, the threshold to pass the test is for the average framerate to be within 3 fps of the actual setting.

+Formatting for ResolutionFPS_cv2.py logs:
+NV12 (video format) 540p (resolution) 30 (framerate) 45 (zoom level)